 Joining a game directly by using an IP (Internet Protocol) address requires that you know what the host's IP address is.
 Have the host send you his or her IP address by email, instant messaging, telephone (if your phone line is not being tied up by your computer), or using some other method.
-When you have it, click the Join by IP Address tab and enter the IP address into the text box provided.
-Then click the Join button to go to the Game Setup screen.
+When you have it, click the Join by IP Address tab and enter the IP button to go to the Game Setup screen.